Sitecore/help/en/pathanalyzer/pageanalyzer-help.md

 of the descendant nodes.

 ### Exit value per visit metric {#exit-value-per-visit}
-The aggregated engagement value per visit on a given node before exiting.
+The aggregated [engagement value](#value) divided by [visits](#visits) on a given [exit node](#exit-node).
 Only nodes where exits occurred have this metric calculated.
-The difference between this metric and Value per visit metric, is that this metric doesn't account for engagement value per visit of the descendant nodes.
-This metric is instrumental in calculating Exit value potential.
+The difference between this metric and [Value per visit](#value-per-visit) metric, is that this metric doesn't account for engagement value per visit of the descendant nodes.
+This metric is instrumental in calculating [Exit value potential](#exit-value-potential).

 ### Exit value potential metric {#exit-value-potential}

-The exit potential indicates projected engagement value that could be gained on average through optimization.
-Consider it an advanced bounce metric, where the engagement value loss (value leakage) is also taken into account besides just exits.
-Knowing how much value per visit is aggregated on all paths further down (Value per visit metric) and how much value per visit is stored on the exit node, this metric can be calculated by taking the delta between the two and multiplying by the number of exits, using the following formula:
+The exit potential indicates projected [engagement value](#value) that could be gained on average through optimization.
+It is only calculated for the [exit nodes](#exit-node).
+Consider it an advanced bounce metric, where the engagement value loss or value leakage is also taken into account besides just [exits](#exits).
+Knowing how much [value per visit](#value-per-visit) is aggregated on all paths further down and how much [value per visit](#value-per-visit) is stored on the [exit node](#exit-node), this metric can be calculated by taking the delta between the two and multiplying by the number of exits, using the following formula:

 (Value per visit - Exit value per visit) \* Exits